Bake These Easy Oatmeal Squares for Breakfast (Filled w/ Banana, Chocolate Chips, & Peanut Butter)

 Bake up a batch of these yummy oatmeal breakfast bars full of peanut butter, banana, and chocolate chips.
 It’s a simple way to bake oatmeal instead of making it on the stove in the morning!

-These homemade grab-and-go squares make for a quick breakfast or perfect after school snack for your hungry kiddos.
+These homemade grab-and-go oatmeal chocolate chip bars make for a quick breakfast or perfect after school snack for your hungry kiddos!

 • Have a nut allergy?
 Leave out the peanut butter and use sunflower seed butter or another nut butter alternative.

-• The mini chocolate chips are yummy yet optional.
-You could omit them or substitute in raisins, other dried fruits, or even nuts if desired.
-This idea is very easy to change according to your taste.
+• Not into oatmeal chocolate chip bars?
+That’s okay!
+The mini chocolate chips are yummy yet optional.
+You could omit them or substitute in raisins, other dried fruits, or even nuts, if desired.
+This oatmeal breakfast bars recipe is very easy to change according to your taste.

-• I used honey as a sweetener, but you could use maple syrup or sugar instead.
+• To make these oatmeal squares, I used honey as a sweetener, but you could use maple syrup or sugar instead.

 • Want a similar no-bake bite-sized snack idea?
 Check out these Oatmeal Energy Bites, which have been a very popular Hip2Save idea for years!